carolinelschung/nuggets/IMPLEMENTATION.md

 #### Gold Stealing when Players Swap Spots
 Players can steal gold by stepping onto other players.
 If a player enters the tile of another player, they take all gold the other player has collected.

-#### Drop Gold on Quit
-When a player quits before the game ends, their collected gold is left at their last location on the map.
-This gold pile becomes available for other players to collect, encouraging strategy around player interactions.

 ---